Improving the experience of receiving a Ventricular Assistive Device (VAD)

 Advanced Heart Failure

-Many patients opt to have a Ventricular Assistive Device (VAD) implanted as either a bridge to transplant, or as their permanent, destination therapy.
+Many patients opt to have a Ventricular Assistive Device (VAD) implanted as either a bridge to a transplant, or as their permanent, destination therapy.

 VAD: Ventricular Assistive Device

-The VAD is a complex and holistic system, which consists of internal & external components:
+The VAD is a complex and holistic system which consists of internal & external components:

 -